qis/horus/readme.md

 # Horus
-OBS plugin for Overwatch enemy detection using OpenCV and CUDA in under 3 milliseconds.
+OBS plugin for Overwatch enemy detection using OpenCV and CUDA.

+* Detects enemy hulls in 1.3 - 3.0 ms.
+* Detects enemy polygons in 2.1 - 6.1 ms.

-At 120 FPS, the total delay between mouse movement recognized by the system (DirectInput) and new enemy positions recognized by the plugin ranges between 0.6 and 13.6 ms.
+At 120 FPS, the total delay between mouse movement recognized by the system (DirectInput) and new enemy positions recognized by the plugin ranges between 1.3 and 14.4 ms.

 ## Why
 This is a hobby.
 I write cheats for games once every few years.